-David Ropeik is an Instructor at Harvard University, author, and a consultant on risk perception, risk communication, and risk management.
-He is a former Instructor of risk communication at the Harvard School of Public Health, and was co-director of the school's professional education course, "The Risk Communication Challenge."
+David Ropeik is a former Instructor at Harvard University, author, and a consultant and public speaker on risk perception, risk communication, and risk management.

 He is author of How Risky Is It, Really?
 Why Our Fears Don't Always Match the Facts and co-author of RISK, a Practical Guide for Deciding What's Really Safe and What's Really Dangerous in the World Around You, published by Houghton Mifflin in 2002.
 He is creator and director of the program, "Improving Media Coverage of Risk," a training program for journalists.